 Clause 3 of Annexure MRTS74.1 lists the registered products to be used for the project.
-Alternative products, including full technical details of the alternative formulation, shall be submitted to the Administrator for approval.
-A certificate from the manufacturer shall be provided to verify the suitability of the product for the intended purpose.
+Alternative products, including full technical details of the alternative formulation, shall be submitted to Administrator for approval.

 6.5 Bearings

 Elastomeric bearings shall comply with the requirements of MRTS81 Bridge Bearings.